-An example of response spectra at 1 km for M 4.5, 5.5, 6.5, 7.5, and 8.5 are shown in Figure 3.
+Examples of response spectra at 1 km for M 4.5, 5.5, 6.5, 7.5, and 8.5 are shown in Figure 3a for the Midcontinent and Gulf Coast regions.
 For M 7.5, the peak acceleration (Sa at 100 Hz) is about 1.8g with the peak in the spectrum near 0.04 sec.
-The jagged nature of the spectra is due to unsmoothed coefficients.
+The jagged nature of the Midcontinent spectra is due to unsmoothed coefficients.
+Figure 3b shows the effect of median stress drop on the spectra for the Midcontinent parameters (effects on the Gulf Coast are quite similar).
+As expected the maximum effect is at high frequency, decreasing with increasing period, and approaching no effect at the magnitude dependent corner period.

 The model regression coefficients are listed in Table 3 along with the parametric and total variability.
-The modeling variability is taken from Appendix A. The total variability, solid line in Figure 4, is large.
-It ranges from about 2 at short periods to about 4 at a period of 10 sec where it is dominated by modeling variability.
-This large long period uncertainty is due to the tendency of the point-source model to overpredict low frequency motions at large magnitudes (M > 6.5; EPRI, 1993).
+The modeling variability is taken from Appendix A. The total variability, solid line in Figure Set 4, is large.
+For the Midcontinent, it ranges from about 2 at short periods to about 4 at a period of 10 sec, where it is dominated by modeling variability.
+For the Gulf Coast, the high frequency parametric (and total) variability is higher, about 2.5 for the total variability at peak acceleration (100 Hz).
+This is driven by the effects of the lower Q(f) model.
+The high frequency large distance motions are lower than the Midcontinent, driven down by the higher crustal damping.
+This is appropriately accommodated in an increased parametric variability and is a compelling case for a variability model which includes a distance dependency.

+The large long period uncertainty is due to the tendency of the point-source model to overpredict low frequency motions at large magnitudes (M > 6.5; EPRI, 1993).
 This trend led Atkinson and Silva (1997, 2000) to introduce a double-corner point-source model for WUS crustal sources, suggesting a similarity in source processes for WUS and CEUS crustal sources, but with CEUS sources being more energetic by about a factor of two (twice WUS stress drops), on average.

-The results for the single corner frequency model with constant stress drop scaling are shown in Figures 5 to 8.
+The results for the single corner frequency model with constant stress drop scaling are shown in Figure Sets 5 to 8.
 The same plots are shown as were described for the previous model.
-These two models estimate similar values with the variable stress drop motions exceeding the constant stress drop motions at the lower magnitudes ($M \le 6.5$).
-The constant stress drop of 120 bars will result in about 30% to 50% higher rock motions at high frequency (> 1 Hz) for M 7.5 than the variable stress drop model, with a corresponding stress drop of 95 bars (EPRI, 1993).
-At small M, say M 5.5, the variable stress drop motions are higher, reflecting the 160 bar results of Atkinson for CEUS earthquakes with average M near 5.5.
+These two models estimate similar values with the variable stress drop motions exceeding the constant stress drop motions at the lower magnitudes ($\mathbf{M} \leq 6.5$).
+The constant stress drop of 120 bars will result in about 30% to 50% higher rock motions at high frequency (> 1 Hz) for \mathbf{M} 7.5 than the variable stress drop model, with a corresponding stress drop of 95 bars (EPRI, 1993).
+At small \mathbf{M} , say \mathbf{M} 5.5, the variable stress drop motions are higher, reflecting the 160 bar results of Atkinson for CEUS earthquakes with average \mathbf{M} near 5.5.
 Also shown are the results for the model with saturation, reducing the large magnitude, close-in motions.
-The saturation reduces the M 7.5 and M 8.5 motions by 30 to 50% within about 10 km distance.
+The saturation reduces the \mathbf{M} 7.5 and \mathbf{M} 8.5 motions by 30 to 50% within about 10 km distance.
 The parametric variability is also similar to that of the variable stress drop model.
 The regression coefficients are given in Tables 4 and 5.